 Departs Wake County Courthouse, 316 Fayetteville St., Raleigh

 Friday and Saturday evenings in September, October and November.
 Tours begin at 7:30 p.m.
 Admission is $16 for adults, $10 for ages 8-14.
 Purchase tickets online.
-Family-friendly, two-hour walking tour for ages 8 and older combines local ghost stories, folklore and history, and takes guests to the Raleigh City Cemetery and several ghost sites in downtown Raleigh.
+Family-friendly, 1.5-mile walking tours for ages 8 and older combines local ghost stories, folklore and history, and take guests to several ghost sites.

 *Spirits of Hillsborough Walking Tour

 Tours meet at the Hillsborough Visitors Center